 Affordable With No Prescription Required

-One of the best features of Seresto Flea & Tick Cat Collars is that they are very affordable when compared with your conventional oral or topical flea and tick preventatives and they can be purchased without a prescription.
+One of the best features of Seresto Flea & Tick Cat Collars is that they are very affordable when compared to your conventional oral or topical flea and tick preventatives and they can be purchased without a prescription.

 Most over-the-counter flea and tick medicine lacks the efficacy of its prescription competitors and to obtain these prescriptions, one must visit the veterinarian for access to these more effective preventatives.